parro-it/libui-node/docs/area.md

 ### dragBroken

+Called to indicate that a drag should be ended.
+Only implemented on Windows.

 ### keyEvent

 ```js
 function keyEvent(area, keyEvent) {}
 ```
 Called when a key was pressed.
-Return `true` to indicate that the key event was handled (a menu item with that accelerator won't active, no error sound on macOS).
+Return `true` to indicate that the key event was handled (a menu item with that accelerator won't activate, no error sound on macOS).
 Event is an [UiAreaKeyEvent](#uiareakeyevent).

 ## Drawing